irsbugs/pdp11-code/README.md

 ## Interrupt Driven Routines.

-PDP11 code may be modified from using looping routines to test if devices are ready to send/receive data, to making interrupt driven routines.
+PDP11 code may be modified from using looping routines to test if devices are ready to send/receive data, to using *interrupt driven routines*.

 For these programs the starting address of 1000 has been selected.
 An initial piece of housekeeping on starting a program is to set the Stack Pointer (SP).
 The SP is General Purpose Register 6 and address 1000 is the address its initially been selected to contain.
 ```